A VPN is a clever bit of software that masks the IP address of any device you install it on.

 3. Watch all the sports from everywhere

-Sports are brilliant.
-As with TV, sports are broadcast with an eye on the local market.
+Sports are brilliant, but, as with TV, Broadcasters show them with an eye on the local market.
 But in this world of transient living, we might find ourselves in places that don’t show the games we want to see.

 4. Better gaming when you connect with a VPN